kingerious/AutoTraderV2/README.md

-## Stock Auto Trader Platform for chinese
+## Stock Auto Trader Platform for Chinese

 #### feature of the project
 - Auto choose stock code